-The bay was defended by many armstrong and Krupp guns which can fire across the harbour and protect the land forts.
+The bay was defended by many Armstrong and Krupp guns which can fire across the harbour and protect the land forts.
 The guns mounted on these forts were numerous, Even if we admit that the Chinese camps, as is usually the case, did not contain their full complement of men, still there must have been about 10,000 men in the place, a force fully adequate for a stubborn' resistance.
-General Yamaji expected it, and talking with an officer, while marching to Port ilVrthur, he calculated losing over a thousand men before taking this formidable fortress, which Admiral Courbet con- sidered could hold out a long time against a strong fleet and an army of 20,000 men.
-The attack was fixed for the morning of the 21st of November, but the heavy siege guns did not arrive till the night from the 20th to the 21st; they had been dragged over the difficult mountain roads by the transport coolies, who, in their patriotic ardour, worked incessantly for two days and nights to bringthe artillery.
+General Yamaji expected it, and talking with an officer, while marching to Port Authur, he calculated losing over a thousand men before taking this formidable fortress, which Admiral Courbet considered could hold out a long time against a strong fleet and an army of 20,000 men.
+The attack was fixed for the morning of the 21st of November, but the heavy siege guns did not arrive till the night from the 20th to the 21st; they had been dragged over the difficult mountain roads by the transport coolies, who, in their patriotic ardor, worked incessantly for two days and nights to bring the artillery.
 General Yamaji naturally relied very much on his siege-train for the success of the assault which he meditated for next morning : the attack on Chin-chow had shown him that a heavy preliminary cannonade soon demoralised the Chinese, and rendered an assault possible.
-He intended to concentrate on Port Arthur the fire of thirty-six siege guns and sixty-four field-pieces : the assault was to he delivered
+He intended to concentrate on Port Arthur the fire of thirty-six siege guns and sixty-four field-pieces .

 Meantime the Japanese were getting to work all along the line.
-Each battery had a telescope fixed to bear on the desired target, hough the dense morning mist and the thick clouds of smoke frequently made it quite impossible to see for a time.
-It was easy enough to tell that the Japanese had got the reins from the very
+Each battery had a telescope fixed to bear on the desired target, though the dense morning mist and the thick clouds of smoke frequently made it quite impossible to see for a time.

 A Japanese squadron made up of the Matsusima, Chiyoda, Itsukusima, Hasidate, Yoshino, Naniwa, Akitsushima, Takachiho, Fuso, Hiyei, and Kongo also bombarded Port Arthur